 El-Kef means "the rock" and is a reference to the fact that the town is perched on a mountain at 2,500 ft (780 m).
-The locals however refer to it as Chakbanaria, a corruption of Sicca Veneria, its name when it was part of the Roman Empire.
+The locals however refer to it as Chakbanaria, a corruption of Sicca Veneria, its Roman name.

 of irregular shape, enclosed by loop-holed walls, and built on the steep slope of a rock.
 It is a veritable city in the air, a mere excrescence on the rock.
 The streets are dirty and ill-paved, but owing to its position, and being well supplied with water, the town is easily washed.
 The rich plains below have contributed to the prosperity of the inhabitants, but at present many dwellings are unoccupied and in ruins.

 View of Sidi Bou Makhlouf Zaouia (a XVIIth century complex built in honour of the city’s patron saint or sidi from Meknes in Morocco) from the Ottoman fortress and beyond it the plain south of El-Kef

 At the time of the Roman Empire Sicca Veneria controlled the road from Carthage to Theveste (today's Tebessa in Algeria) where Legio III Augusta was stationed.
-It is located in a region which is a transition from the fertile Mejerda valley to the north and the semi-arid regions of southern Tunisia.
+It is located in a region which is a transition from the fertile Mejerda River valley to the north and the semi-arid regions of Central Tunisia to the south.
 Probably in antiquity the region was more verdant than it is today.
 The economy of Sicca Veneria was based on farming.
 In addition its female inhabitants relied on the revenues of a shrine to Venus (hence Veneria).